Culdcept Second: Reception

-Culdcept Second was given a high 37 out of 40 by Famitsu magazine.
+Culdcept Second was given a high score of 37 out of 40 by Famitsu.
 The expansion was given a 35 out of 40.
-The game has sold over 65,000 copies to date.
+The game had sold over 65,000 units to date.

-In North America, Culdcept Second Expansion received mixed reviews.
-Jeremy Dunham of IGN rated it 87/100 and gave it the Editor's Choice award, calling the game "bizarrely unique".
+In North America, Culdcept Second Expansion received "generally favorable reviews" according to the review aggregation website Metacritic.
+Jeremy Dunham of IGN called it "bizarrely unique".
 Stating it was "incredibly fun, deceptively deep, and always entertaining", he praised the gameplay, but criticized the lack of online features or downloadable maps.
 He also called the game's graphics "dated", but praised the game's card art.
-Mike David of GameZone rated the game 8/10, calling it "incredibly addictive" and a "good solid game", but criticizing its lack of voice acting and music that "just seems to fade into the background".
+Mike David of GameZone called it "incredibly addictive" and a "good solid game", but criticized its lack of voice acting and music that "just seems to fade into the background".
 He called the graphics "straight off of the Sega Saturn playlist", but "classic looking", and commended the "sweet looking character models".
-Greg Kasavin of GameSpot rated the game 7.9/10, calling it "easily recommendable to fans of strategy games and even to fans of role-playing games", as well as "surprisingly fun and addictive".
+Greg Kasavin of GameSpot called it "easily recommendable to fans of strategy games and even to fans of role-playing games", as well as "surprisingly fun and addictive".
 However, he also stated that "the luck-based matches will cause you some frustration from time to time".